replicatedhq/replicated-field-labs/labs/lab18-Using Helm/README.md

 ## Packaging Helm Chart

 For this lab we are going to use the WordPress [Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/wordpress) available from Bitnami.
 The Helm Chart includes a couple of sub charts (common and MariaDB) as dependencies.
+In order to ensure that future updates won't break this lab, we are going to be using a specific version of the chart, 14.0.7

 ### 0. Get Dev Environment ready